amp5208/blue-circle/README.md

 ### Status
 [![Build Status](https://travis-ci.org/amp5208/blue-circle.svg)](https://travis-ci.org/amp5208/blue-circle)

+### Prerequisites
+This product requires and assumes the use of the following technologies.
+Installations for these technologies are generally cross-platform and can be installed based on OS-specific installation instructions.
+Please setup the following:

+ - Terraform
+ - AWS Account with keys & AWS CLI
+ - NodeJS & NPM
+ - A Linux or MacOS

 ### Local Test / Build
 This system orchestrates build and test using NPM script orchestration.
 To install components: